deserierose/happinessproject/README.md

 * Recommended initiatives can include providing meals in lower secondary schools and increasing job oppourtunities in lower secondary school systems

 #### Next Steps

-* After implementation of recommended initiatives, an analysis of government spending, effectiveness and happiness scores is highly recommended to further explore its effectiveness and impact
+* After the implementation of recommended initiatives, an analysis of government spending, government effectiveness, and happiness scores is highly recommended to further explore their effectiveness and impact.
-*  Other indicators to be further explored include: population density and its effectives of government effectiveness and spending
+* Other indicators to be further explored include population density and its effect on government effectiveness and spending.
-*  Some limitations to this analysis include the lack of information to environmental indicators such as access to green spaces, safe living conditions etc. Further explortation to environmental indicators is highly recommended given the significant effect of PM2 and CO2 emmisions on happiness
+* Some limitations of this analysis include the lack of information on environmental indicators, such as access to green spaces and safe living conditions.
+Further exploration of environmental indicators is highly recommended, given the significant effects of PM2.5 and CO2 emissions on happiness.
-*  Another limitation to the study included the lack of data provided by countries, attributing to NULL values.
-It's important to include NULL values in the analysis.
-For example, violence rates and literacy rates were not reported in most of the 20 bottom ranked countries which may have led to significance to the analysis.
-In addition, there are top and bottom ranking countries who did not report lower secondary completion rates for some years.
-When dealing with large datasets between countries it's important to address this concern and designing an analysis that can adress this issue.
+* Another limitation of the study is the lack of data provided by countries, resulting in NULL values.
+It is important to account for NULL values in the analysis.
+For example, violence rates and literacy rates were not reported in most of the 20 bottom-ranked countries, which may have affected its significance to the analysis.
+Additionally, some top and bottom-ranked countries did not report lower secondary completion rates for certain years.
+When dealing with large datasets across countries, it is essential to address this concern and design an analysis that can accommodate these issues.